dronamk/spring-cloud-developer-errata/README.md

     - Discovery
     - Service Registry
     - Load Balancer

+-   If you are running on PCF SCS, you will also need to verify [SCS tile, client and Spring Cloud dependencies](https://docs.pivotal.io/spring-cloud-services/2-0/common/client-dependencies.html)

 -   Maven Central used for the labs, but Enterprise customers will leverage their own internal Maven Repository?